 LV BET is an official sponsor and betting partner of the Vanarama National League, the highest level of the National League system and fifth-highest level of the English football pyramid.
-The partnership with the Vanarama National League will continue throughout the 2019/20 season.
-Sign up and get a Welcome Package reserved for new users!
-Don’t miss the chance of big Win!
+The partnership with the Vanarama National League will continue throughout the 2020/21 season.
 Sign up and make a bet!

 Just like the English Football League, the Vanarama National League is organised on a nationwide basis.
 Formerly the Football Conference, in 2015 the competition was rebranded as the National League.

 First formed in 1979 as the Alliance Premier League, the league drew its clubs from the Northern Premier League and the Southern League.
 As the league grew in strength, it vastly improved both the quality of football outside the English Football League and the financial wellbeing of its football clubs.

 These improvements were recognised in 1986/87, when the Football League began accepting direct promotion and relegation between the Conference and the bottom division of the Football League – known at the time as the Fourth Division, but now recognised as EFL League Two.
 The first team to gain promotion to the Football League was Scarborough, while the first team to be relegated to the then Conference was Lincoln City.